Holbiwan/Timeless-Flow/README.md

 ## Main Features

-- **Login and Signup with Firebase**
+✅ Login and Signup with Firebase
-- Password reset via email
+✅ Password reset via email
-- User state management with Context API
+✅ User state management with Context API
-- Form validation with Formik and Yup
+✅ Form validation with Formik and Yup
-- Protected navigation with `react-navigation`
+✅ Protected navigation with react-navigation
-- Reusable and custom components
+✅ Reusable and custom components
-- Environment variable management with `dotenv`
+✅ Environment variable management with dotenv

-## Installation
+## ⚙️ Installation

 1. Clone this repository:
    ```bash